We are SK life science,a CNS-focused pharmaceutical company

 We believe there is more to life when you connect health with happiness.

 Tireless in our commitment to the CNS community

-We demonstrate our competitiveness and commitment to finding CNS therapies with a total of 16 active INDs with the US FDA through 2017
+We demonstrate our competitiveness and commitment to finding CNS therapies with a total of 16 active INDs with the US FDA in 2018

-SK life science currently has 6 compounds in the clinical development pipeline
+We currently have 8 compounds in the clinical development pipeline